whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 ## How complicated are protein-coding genes?

-Can we count how many transcripts each gene has, and how many exons?
+Let's count how many transcripts each gene has, and how many exons.

 **Challenge.** Write python code that reads in the appropriate data from `gff_data` table, and for each gene counts i. the number of transcripts and ii. the average number of exons (averaged over